Dr David Plater

 In 2013, Dr David Plater was part of a national team of researchers led by Professor Kate Warner of the University of Tasmania who were awarded an Australian Research Council Linkage grant of $252,124 to conduct an ongoing national study aimed at gauging informed public opinion on sentencing for sex offences by surveying the views of jurors in sex offence trials in all higher courts in Australia.

 On 18 January 2017, Dr David Plater was part of a multidisciplinary researchers led by David Caruso based at the University of Adelaide who were awarded a grant of $93,000 by the South Australian Law Foundation to examine the role and effect of the new entitlement to communication assistance for vulnerable parties in the South Australian higher courts.
-David Plater is now the Chief Investigator on this project.
+David Plater later became the Chief Investigator on this project and it was successfully completed as a SALRI reference.

 In March 2018, with Professor John Williams awarded $30,000 from the State Government for SALRI to examine surrogacy law and practice in South Australia.